biswas64/mini-projects/README.md

 # mini-projects

 This is a repo that holds my mini projects
 a) project:  weather based discord notifier.
-1. send hours text notificed based on weather of kathmandu via discord
+1. send hourly text notificed based on weather of kathmandu via discord